spartakbadalyan/spartaco666/README.md

 Having statistical tools serving as a basis for analytics & prediction seemed almost wizardry to me.
 I have since then aimed my time and focus on studying data related fields and trying to get as polyvalent as possible.

-- I’m currently learning ETL, Data Warehousing, Data Modelling
+- I’m currently learning Real-time stream processing (Kafka, RabbitMQ)

 <h3 align="left">:chart_with_upwards_trend: Latest accomplishments :</h3>